-The album also debuted at No. 1 in the United Kingdom this week and is No. 1 in more than 30 countries, Columbia Records said Wednesday.
-The fivesome's debut, "Up All Night," came in at No. 2 in the United Kingdom last year; it was just released in March in America, where it hit No. 1 and has achieved platinum status.
+The album also debuted at No. 1 in the United Kingdom this week.
+The fivesome’s debut, “Up All Night,” came in at No. 2 in the United Kingdom last year; it was just released in March in America, where it hit No. 1 and has achieved platinum status.

 “We were a little bit nervous about how people were going to take it,” 19-year-old Niall Horan said of the new album during tour rehearsals.
 “Everyone gets that second album syndrome.”

 They say though they’re excited, they won’t be celebrating too much: “We’re finishing rehearsing soon and we’re going home to bed.”

 One Direction, who placed third on the U.K. version of “The X Factor” in 2010, is managed by Simon Cowell.
 In just a year, the band has become worldwide sensations, thanks to its feverish fans.
 They released a book and have a Nickelodeon show and 3-D movie planned.
 They also made the cut for Barbara Walters’ most fascinating people of 2012 list, which includes New Jersey Gov. Chris Christie and U.S. gold medalist Gabby Douglas.

 One Direction says those experiences have helped the group mature.